Back in the day, VW's were everywhere and finding a decent used one for sale was no

 Trends change and we all have a different idea of what's "cool", but in general, older vehicles will be

 vehicles will be more expensive.
-Here's a list showing the relative expense of buying a Transporter,
+Here's a list showing the relative resale value of a VW Type-II Transporter,

 assuming that